entando/entando-docs/vuepress/docs/v6.3.2/tutorials/backend-developers/consume-APIs-with-Postman-OAuth2.md

 > For a local running app it should be http://localhost:9080/auth/realms/jhipster/.well-known/openid-configuration

 ## Configure a new token generation
-In your collection view, click on the Authorization tab and define type to OAuth2 as is:
+In your collection view, click on the Authorization tab and define the type to "OAuth2" as-is:
 ![Postman define auth type](./img/postman/postman-define-authorization-type.png)

-Fill the fields up with the variable previously defined, you can use the "Token Name" you want though:
+Fill the fields up with the variable previously defined, you can define the "Token Name" with the value you want though:
 ![Postman add a redirect URI](./img/postman/postman-configure-new-token.png)